gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.BloonsTD6Mod.md

 Called when the player's ProfileModel is loaded.
 <br/>
-Equivalent to a HarmonyPostFix on ProfileModel_Validate
+Equivalent to a HarmonyPostFix on ProfileModel.Validate

 ```csharp
 public virtual void OnProfileLoaded(ProfileModel result);